astronomer/docs/astro/deployment-metrics.md

 The following are the available Deployment health statuses:

 - **Creating** (Grey): The Deployment is being created.
-- **Deploying** (Grey): A Deployment image is being deployed.
+- **Deploying** (Grey): An image or a DAG-only deploy is in progress.
 Hover over the status indicator to view DAG and image version information.
 - **Healthy** (Green): The Airflow webserver and scheduler are both healthy and running as expected.
-- **Unhealthy** (Red): This status can mean one of two things:

-    - Your Deployment was recently created and the Airflow webserver and scheduler are still starting.
-    - Your Deployment webserver or scheduler are restarting or otherwise not in a healthy, running state.
+- **Unhealthy** (Red): Your Deployment webserver or scheduler are restarting or otherwise not in a healthy, running state.
 - **Unknown** (Grey): The Deployment status can't be determined.

 If your Deployment is unhealthy or the status can't be determined, check the status of your tasks and wait for a few minutes.
 If your Deployment is unhealthy for more than five minutes, [review the scheduler logs](view-logs.md#view-airflow-scheduler-logs) in the Cloud UI or contact [Astronomer support](https://cloud.astronomer.io/support).